• Skip to main content

 Judit Polgár

-The level of the girls’ immersion in the game was intense.
+The girls’ immersion in the game was intense.
 Apparently, once late at night, László found his daughter Sophia in the bathroom with a chessboard on her knees.
 He told her to leave the pieces alone and go back to bed.
-She apparently replied, “Daddy, they won’t leave me alone”.
+She apparently replied, “Daddy, they won’t leave me alone.”
 She and her sisters had become committed and obsessed with the game.

-In his 2017 book Peek; how all of us can achieve extraordinary things,[3] Anders Ericsson explains that Zsuzsa, Sofia and Judit took a path that all high performing creative geniuses appear to travel.
-He says that an expert’s development passes through three stages from the onset of curiosity to fully fledged creative genius.
+In his 2017 book Peak; how all of us can achieve extraordinary things,[3] Anders Ericsson explains that Zsuzsa, Sofia and Judit took a path that all high-performing creative geniuses appear to travel.
+He says that an expert’s development passes through three stages from the onset of curiosity to a fully fledged creative genius.
 Typically, he says, the process begins in childhood or early adolescence and continues for at least ten years until the child reaches expertise.

 And from there it continues.
 In a relentless pursuit of perfection and answers to burning questions, the expert keeps pushing the boundary of their abilities.
 Eventually, they break not only their personal limits but also the limits of the domain and bring to the world a unique and eminent contribution.
 Ericsson outlines the three stages of the creation of a genius as follows.